clean-code-personal/django-pm/README.md

 To run the tests: `python manage.py test products`

+GitHub runs these tests automatically, on every push to the repo.
+See the `Actions` tab above.

 Optionally, you may run the server: `python manage.py runserver` and use http://127.0.0.1:8000/admin/ to add products, http://127.0.0.1:8000/api/products/ do perform CRUD operations.

 ## Your work